Understanding Quality Scores

 Why Quality Scores Matter

-Quality scores serve two important purposes:
+Quality scores serve three important purposes:

 1. Research Data Quality